tammytdo/Sp2018-Accelerated/notes_for_class/source/session06.rst

 globals??
 ---------

-a number of you have been putting code in the global (module) namespace:
+a number of folks have been putting code in the global (module) namespace:

 .. code-block:: python